Learn more about Penguin School & Library Teacher and Librarian Resources including all of their book tasting titles!

 When it comes to reading, just like eating, some kids have pickier palates than others.
-The perfect way to pique their appetites for a good read is to have a book tasting!
-It’s a great way to let young readers sample different authors, genres, and series.
+Pique their appetites for a good read with a book tasting!
+This activity gives students the opportunity to sample some juicy reads in a short period of time and come away with a wish list of titles.
+No more choruses of “I don’t have anything to read!”
+They’ll be introduced to different authors, genres, and even series.

-SOURCE: Sassy, Savvy, Simple Teaching
+Source: Sassy, Savvy, Simple Teaching

-SOURCE: Teaching With a Mountain View
+Source: Teaching With a Mountain View

-SOURCE: Miss Liberry Teacher
+Source: Miss Liberry Teacher

 For the next round, students either return their books and choose another one, rotate seats at the same table, or move to a different table.
 The process repeats as many times as your total allotted time for the activity allows.